-As previously mentioned, the quantum kicked rotor has been realized in a broad range of ultracold atomic and other experiments [40-50], and for such experiments the only additional essential requirement for an experimental realization of optimal coherent chaotic quantum targeting is the ability to control magnitudes and phases of each kick.
+As previously mentioned, the quantum kicked rotor has been realized in a broad range of ultracold atomic and other experiments [32-40,60,61], and for such experiments the only additional essential requirement for an experimental realization of optimal coherent chaotic quantum targeting is the ability to control magnitudes and phases of each kick.

-Furthermore, this approach may provide a conceptual platform for further applications to various systems in different branches of quantum control, since it is devised in a rather general form.
-In particular, an application of the ideas presented here to coherent states in quantum chaotic bosonic many-body systems exhibiting a semiclassical limit [51] is immediate.
-For example, choosing the target state identical to the initial state leads to a stabilized periodic many-body quantum dynamics (with any desired period or (p,q) centroid).
-This can be thought of as creating a nearly perfect quantum scarred state on a periodic orbit [52].
+Finally, this approach may provide a conceptual platform for further applications to various systems in different branches of quantum control and quantum simulation, since it is devised in a rather general form.
+In particular, an application of the ideas presented here to coherent states in quantum chaotic bosonic many-body systems exhibiting a semiclassical limit [63] is immediate [62].
+For example, choosing the target state identical to the initial state leads to a stabilized periodic many-body quantum dynamics [with any desired period or (p, q) centroid].
+This can be thought of as creating a nearly perfect quantum scarred state on a periodic orbit [64].